revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 - JavaScript is a general-purpose scripting language that conforms to the ECMAScript specification.
 - ECMAScript is a JavaScript standard intended to ensure the interoperability of web pages across different browsers.
-- It is standardized by Ecma International in the document ECMA-262.
+- It is standardized by ECMA International in the document ECMA-262.
 - The ECMAScript specification is a blueprint for creating a scripting language.
 - JavaScript is an implementation of that blueprint.
 - JavaScript implements the ECMAScript specification as described in ECMA-262.